mikrono/tModLoaderWiki_kr_ko/Another-Simple-Harmony-Transpiler-Tutorial.md

 ## About
-This guide is yet another Harmony Transplier Tutorial.
+This guide is yet another Harmony Transpiler Tutorial.
 This guide will use Terraria as the target game and will touch lightly upon Labels, Extension Methods, and AccessTools.
 If you'd like, you can skip right to the bottom and see these sections directly.
-Read the guide from start to finish if you'd like to follow the thought process of developing this Transplier.
+Read the guide from start to finish if you'd like to follow the thought process of developing this Transpiler.

 ## Prerequisites
 * This guide assumes you have gone through the [original tutorial](https://gist.github.com/pardeike/c02e29f9e030e6a016422ca8a89eefc9).